It Took Almost 50 Years, But TV Is Finally Getting Abortion Stories (Mostly) Right

 In the Season 3 finale of the L Word, Kit (Pam Grier) finds out she’s pregnant even though she’s nearing menopause — and in the first episode of Season 4, she tries to get an abortion but ends up at an anti-choice “pregnancy crisis center.”
 These centers increasingly received federal funding during the George W. Bush administration: in 2006, 20 states subsidized them.

 “I’m fairly unabashed about the fact that I make activist television, first and foremost by telling good stories that are true to character.
-But given the opportunity, I will get behind an agenda,” Chaiken says.
+But given the opportunity, I will get behind an agenda,” co-creator Ilene Chaiken says.
 “And I was well aware of this fraudulent industry, these so-called crisis pregnancy centers that masquerade as one thing but are really there to do the opposite thing.”

 The L Word was also one of the first shows to show a Black woman getting an abortion, and it also emphasized the how common abortions are — another character tells Kit that she has had two of them.